manuelbieh/glob-require-dir/README.md

 ## Options

 `glob-require-dir` supports a number of options.
-You can either specify them
+You can pass them as single or as second parameter to the `globRequireDir()` function.

 ### .transform [Array, String]
 **Default:**: `['camelcase', 'basename']`